 Rewriting history, ignoring the risks and denying what actually caused the global financial crisis will only hurt policy discussions aimed at stabilizing the financial system.

-The proposal for breaking up the big banks and revamping the Glass-Steagall Act has been back in the news lately and continues to be widely debated on Wall Street and the media.
-These discussions, when based on facts, are what the financial media must continue to push.
+The proposal for breaking up the big banks and revamping the Glass-Steagall Act has been back in the news lately.
+It also continues to be widely debated on Wall Street and in the media.
+These discussions, when based on facts, are what the financial media must continue to push for.

 First, let’s give Cohan his credit.
 Gary Cohn has stepped down as COO at the vampire squid, Goldman Sachs, to bless the White House with his Wall Street expertise.

-While leaving this career to become President Trump’s economic adviser might be noble, it also has a significant benefit to Goldman.
+While leaving this career to become President Trump’s economic adviser might be noble, it came as a significant benefit to Goldman.
 The top Wall Street bank does hold a great deal of leverage in the instance that a modern Glass-Steagall Act was to be passed (As I wrote here, the bank has set itself up for it).

-After reading the first lines of Cohan’s correct analysis toward Goldman, the remainder of his insights are where the wheels almost completely fall off the bus.
+After reading the first lines of Cohan’s correct analysis toward Goldman, the remainder of his insights are where the wheels fall off the bus.

 Unfortunately for readers of Cohan and the DealBook, this is much the same.
 In July 2015 when Sen. Warren and Sen. McCain positioned a bipartisan bill that would introduce legislation to revamp and reinstitute a modern Glass-Steagall Act, Cohan attempted to push it down.